Body Heat: Critical response

 Rourke earned critical acclaim for his performance, which helped him evolve from character actor to movie star.

 Home media

-Warner Bros. released a 25th-anniversary Deluxe Edition DVD of Body Heat, including a documentary about the film by Laurent Bouzereau, a "number of rightfully deleted scenes", and a trailer.
+Warner Home Video released a 25th-anniversary Deluxe Edition DVD of Body Heat, including a documentary about the film by Laurent Bouzereau, a "number of rightfully deleted scenes", and a trailer.
+It was released by the Criterion Collection on May 19, 2026.